-It's only natural for pension sponsors and trustees to be careful with members' money.
-But when it comes to your default fund, minimising investment risk is often not a safe choice.
+It's only natural for DC pension sponsors and trustees to be careful with members' money.
+But when it comes to your default fund, minimising investment risk may not be a safe choice.
 We'll help you understand your options - and tailor your strategy to your people.

 Often, employers will simply accept the default fund offered by their chosen provider - it feels like an easy, ready-made option.
-While in general these provider default funds may be sufficient, Aon's view is that many of them invest more cautiously than they need to during the early years of the pension life-cycle, while a member is younger.
+While in general these provider default funds may be sufficient, Aon's view is that they may invest more cautiously than they need to during the early years of the pension life-cycle, while a member is younger.

 Bespoke tailoring vs off-the-peg

 It all depends on your people.
 In the early stages of pension investment, the biggest risk is too little return.
 But closer to retirement, it's more important to give some certainty over the outcomes your employees can expect - and give them enough flexibility to make good decisions that make use of pensions freedoms.

 Simply, there's no such thing as "one size fits all".
 And that means taking an 'all-purpose investment strategy' off the peg, might not actually be the most appropriate choice for your workforce.